coughingmouse/mau5su5-Romanization/README.md

 * Every part of Standard Mandarin syllable should be present, especially the tonal markings.
 * The system can be altered to remove ⟨n⟩ before ⟨g⟩.
 * The system can be altered to add ⟨u⟩ after ⟨y⟩.
-* The system can be altered to use ⟨ü⟩ instead of ⟨y⟩.
+* The system can be altered to use ⟨ü⟩ instead of ⟨y⟩ and ⟨ä⟩ instead of ⟨ae⟩.
 * The system can also be altered to include ⟨e⟩ before coda either after glide or regardless.
-* Diphthong ⟨ae⟩ is a valid but depressed alternative to ⟨ä⟩.

 For comparison,